uber/Cadence-Docs/src/docs/05-go-client/19-workflow-non-deterministic-error.md

 1. Activity input and output changes do not directly cause non-deterministic errors because the contents are not checked.
 However, changes may produce serialization errors based on your data converter implementation (type or number-of-arg changes are particularly prone to problems, so we recommend you always use a single struct).
 Cadence uses `json.Marshal` and `json.Unmarshal` (with `Decoder.UseNumber()`) by default.
 2. Code changes that does not modify history events are safe to be checked in.
 For example, logging or metrics implementations.
-3. Change of retry policies, which are not replayed by Cadence.
+3. Change of retry policies, as these are not compared.
+Adding or removing retry policies is also safe.
+Changes will only take effect on new calls however, not ones that have already been scheduled.

 ### I want to check if my code change will produce non-deterministic errors, how can I debug?